Distrokid, Tunecore, Cdbaby: Prices, Costs & Hidden Fees

 Your total payout is $200, now let's see what is left after each digital distributor costs and fees:

-Updated: Cdbaby is now clearly the least interesting option.
+Cdbaby is now clearly the least interesting option.
 Even making the UPC barcode free (they did) and reducing fees (they did not) wont help at that point.
-I expect them to switch to an unlimited plan like their competitors (they did not), or slowly go out of business.
+I expect them to switch to an unlimited plan like their competitors (they did not), or slowly run out of business.

 The Best Music Distributor For You

-To summarize what I just said in the payout comparaison:
+To summarize what I just said in the payout comparison:

 For starters: you should use Tunecore.
 Don't waste your time going through 1000 additional payed features on Distrokid.
 And don't waste your earnings, getting drained by Cdbaby's high fees.